jaymcgavren/presentations/teaching/lightning-talk.md

 ## Tell a Story

-TODO Incorporate Clark chapter 8.
+TODO Incorporate Clark chapter 8 - "worked examples"

 A story format gives viewers context for what you're teaching.